West boycotts as Ukraine play first Euro 2012 match

-KIEV Co-host Ukraine faced a boycott by Sweden, Britain and France over its record on democracy and human rights on Monday as it hosted its first match at the Euro 2012 soccer tournament.
+KIEV, June 11 Co-host Ukraine faced a boycott by Sweden, Britain and France over its record on democracy and human rights on Monday as it prepared for its first match at the Euro 2012 soccer tournament.

 England and France, Sweden's European Union allies, were due to play in Ukraine's eastern city of Donetsk without any of their government officials present in a snub to President Viktor Yanukovich.
 They and Sweden will be represented by ambassadors.